 If you’re looking a unique color scheme for a new tabletop army collection, here are 5 ways to decide on a paint scheme.

 Note that some miniature painting starter sets are specifically designed around a particular theme, concept, story, or game.
 For example, if you play D&D, there are paint starter sets that contain paints that will help you paint up models to fit the palette of the studio art of a Dungeons and Dragons adventure campaign.

-Of course, you can buy your supplies one at a time: pick and choose single paints, brushes, and other tools.
-But, the benefit of using a starter set is that you get everything you need to start right away in a single package.
-Not every starter set will have everything you’re looking for.
-Though, what you do get when you buy painting kits in a bundle is some cost-savings.
+It is cheaper to buy your paints in a bundled package.
+Sure, you can buy your paint supplies one at a time: pick and choose single paints, brushes, and other tools.
+But, for paint colors, you can save a lot getting a few in a set at the same time instead of piecemealing your paint collection.
+Of course, not every mini paint starter set will have everything you’re looking for.
+But, generally, you’ll find there’s a good economic reason to enter the hobby with a miniature paint bundled set.
 The bundled savings is especially notable for those who starting from scratch or have very little paints and brushes in their collections already.

-Another good reason to buy a miniature painting set is to give it away as a gift.
+Finally, although not a major reason for most, a mini painting set is a great hobby gift.
 For anyone inclined to start the hobby, but aren’t sure where to start, a miniature painting starter kit is a fantastic step through the door.
 I remember my early days in the hobby.
 I had no idea where to start, and so I hesitated starting the miniature painting hobby at all.
 That is, until someone gifted me a few paints and brushes.